team-5-codepath/Freebies/README.md

   - [x] User can sign up to create a new account
   - [x] User can login and logout of his/her account
-  - [ ] User can take a picture and post it to app
+  - [x] User can take a picture and post it to app
-  - [ ] User can view a feed of post
+  - [x] User can view a feed of post
-  - [ ] User can leave comments under posts
+  - [x] User can leave comments under posts
-  - [ ] Every posts show up in the timeline
-  - [ ] User can refresh posts timeline by pulling down to refresh

 **Optional Nice-to-have Stories**